 Ear Surgery Options

-The mastoid is a honeycomb cavity in the bone, which lies directly behind the ear and is connected to the middle ear space (which lies between the eardrum and the inner ear).
-When a hole arises in the eardrum due to previous injury or infection or when a longstanding infection persists in the middle ear or mastoid, mastoid surgery often becomes necessary to alleviate this infection.*
+The mastoid is a honeycomb-shaped bone cavity within our middle ear canal.
+When a hole arises in the eardrum due to previous injury or infection, or when chronic infections persist within the middle ear of the mastoid, mastoid surgery is often necessitated to alleviate symptoms of this infection.

 Myringotomy with Tympanostomy Tubes